toddbranch/ECE383/notes/L22/index.md

-title = 'FPGA Design for Area, Powers, or Speed'
+title = 'FPGA Design for Area, Power, or Speed'

 # Lesson 22 Notes